 - Set your oven to preheat at 375 degrees Fahrenheit.
 Prepare a large baking sheet by lining it with non-stick aluminum foil, and then set it aside.

 - Cut the Hawaiian rolls into cubes measuring approximately 3/4 inches.
 Transfer them to a large bowl and season with garlic powder, salt, pepper, and chopped fresh parsley.

 - In a small bowl, mix the melted butter and olive oil together.
 Pour this mixture over the bread cubes and gently toss to ensure even coating on all the pieces.

 - Arrange the coated bread cubes on the prepared baking sheet in a single layer, ensuring they are spaced out and not in contact with one another.

 - Bake the bread cubes for 10 minutes until golden brown, giving the pan a shake halfway through the baking process.
 Enjoy the warm baked croutons as a complement to soup or salad.

 - A serrated bread knife makes cutting the bread very easy.

-- Using Reynolds Wrap non-stick aluminum foil guarantees that the croutons won’t stick and tear.
+- Using Reynolds Wrap non-stick aluminum foil guarantees that the croutons won’t stick, and it makes for easy clean-up.
 If using regular foil, it’s helpful to coat the foil with non-stick spray before placing the croutons.
 I got the tip about the non-stick foil from my dad…and honestly, nothing sticks to it!

 - Serving suggestion: top this Chicken Caesar Pasta Salad with these homemade croutons.